RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing: Conclusion

 \section{Conclusion}

-We presented RoomPilot, a unified framework for controllable and interactive indoor scene synthesis from either text descriptions or CAD floor plans.
-At its core, the proposed Indoor Domain-Specific Language (IDSL) provides a structured semantic–geometric representation that enables coherent multimodal parsing and interpretable design specification.
-Combined with a self-regulating optimization mechanism and a hierarchical scene generation pipeline, RoomPilot produces multi-room environments that are structurally consistent, semantically aligned, and physically plausible.
-Extensive quantitative experiments, ablations, and user studies demonstrate clear improvements over existing approaches in controllability, visual quality, and practical usability.
+We present RoomPilot, a unified framework for controllable, high-fidelity indoor scene synthesis from text descriptions or CAD floor plans.
+Its core, the Indoor Domain-Specific Language (IDSL), provides a structured semantic--geometric representation for coherent multimodal parsing and interpretable design specification.
+Combined with self-regulating optimization and hierarchical generation, RoomPilot produces structurally consistent, semantically aligned, and physically plausible multi-room scenes, outperforming prior methods in controllability, visual quality, and usability.